Support for course and module design and delivery

 Student Resources

-Hosted on Blackboard “SKILLS HUB (2021/22) 00-Z-E0113-20212” – to support students with group work and covers a wide range of topics.
+Hosted on Blackboard “SKILLS HUB (2021/22) 00-Z-E0113-20212” – to support students with group work and covers a wide range of topics including the new Presentation Skills e-module.
 Applicable to all students whereby students can self-enrol.
-If you’d like to batch enrol students, please contact Nick Russell, Peer Learning Coordinator, Skills, Library Services.
+If you’d like to batch enrol students, please contact Nick Russell, Academic Skills Adviser, Library Services.

 Group assignments / presentations